Fiat Panda review - Reliability and safety

 The Fiat Panda scored only four stars in its first Euro NCAP crash tests in 2011, which was disappointing enough in a class of the market where most newcomers achieve the full five-star rating.
 Part of the reason for this was that ESP was an option at the time of the assessment back in late 2011, but that issue was resolved immediately and the feature became standard on all models in early 2012.

 The Panda’s adult occupant and child occupant scores of 82 and 63 per cent in the tests compared with those of the Renault Twingo at 78 and 81 per cent, the Hyundai i10 at 79 and 80 per cent, and the Volkswagen up! at 89 and 80 per cent.

 Unfortunately for Fiat, Euro NCAP revisited the Panda in 2018 to show how far crash test safety had come, both in terms of vehicle tech and the requirements of the body's test procedure.
-This time, the Panda scored no stars at all, while adult and pedestrian scores were in the 40-50% range, while child safety was 16 per cent and safety tech rated at 7 per cent (although this wasn't a scoring category back in 2011).
+This time, the Panda scored no stars at all, while adult and pedestrian scores were in the 40-50% range, while child safety was 16% and safety tech rated at just 7% (although this wasn't a scoring category back in 2011).